elenpapaio/football-world-cup-score-board/README.md

 - 4 => game summary sorted by total score

 Also, there is an extra method, `printExistingGames`, which shows the games that are currently stored in the system. <br/>
-This method is invoked after start, finish and update operations, for the user convenience.
+This method is invoked after start, finish and update operations, for the user convenience. <br/><br/>
+When the application starts, the database is already initialized with some games.

 ## Implementation Assumptions
 ### Team names